azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 - Run CF data in taxprofiler using Slurm as executor over a couple of days.
   - Had error in taxpasta module standardization due to poor quality sample (**cf_sample69**), not an issue with the pipeline apparently
 - Prepared and run a similar script for Shotgun MGS data in NCFB.

+### 20230814 - Preparing downstream analysis of taxonomic classification

+- Updated container for `taxpasta` in taxprofiler to latest version to avoid errors in low complexity samples that do not add up to 100% in taxonomical classification of reads.
+- New script for downstream analysis describes organization of files required for R and preliminary steps
+- I also use the latest version of `taxpasta` to produce **biom** format files for import to R as required for processing using the `phyloseq` package
+- Some of the final results from taxprofiler were moved into the `/results` folder in the repository of the project
+  - Krona plots for taxonomic distribution in every sample
+  - Aggregated taxonomy classification of bracken